kainisoft/augment-chat/docs/server/SHARED_INFRASTRUCTURE_MODULES.md

 - ✅ All authentication DTOs use shared @app/dtos
 - ✅ All validation decorators use shared @app/validation
 - ✅ Security utilities use shared @app/security patterns
-- ✅ Testing utilities use shared @app/testing patterns
+- ❌ Testing utilities use shared @app/testing patterns
-- ✅ No duplicate code between services for common patterns
+- ✅ No duplicate code between services for common patterns (for completed steps)
-- ✅ All tests pass without regression
+- ✅ All tests pass without regression (compilation verified)
 - ✅ API documentation is complete and accurate

 **Quality Criteria**: